observablehq/framework/docs/loaders.md

 And that’s it!
 The CLI automatically runs the data loader.
 (More details below.)

-Now we can display the earthquakes in a map:
+Now we can display the earthquakes in a map using [Observable Plot](./lib/plot):

 ```js
 const world = await fetch("https://cdn.jsdelivr.net/npm/world-atlas@1/world/110m.json").then((response) => response.json());